nishantbala/simplewebserver/README.md

 ## Problem Statement

-Test task: Create a simple web server that can sum up numbers in a multithreaded environment.
+Create a simple web server that can sum up numbers in a multithreaded environment.

 ## Requirements
 Create a java http server application that accepts up to 20 simultaneous requests.